JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_07.md

 Something quite difficult because in letters, in a written text, it is difficult to capture the emotions and the hugs, the glances and smiles, the dialogues at meals and the laughter, the words shared in hallways and in the meeting room, the conversations and debates of the “Comanche territory” on Saturday or the dialogues and debates of each group in the different workshops.
 How can we transmit to you the spirit of harmony, love and joy that we have experienced that weekend and that has “recharged our spiritual batteries”?
 With that high spirit we have been able to return home to different parts of Spain and continue showing the world, in our small area, the teachings of our beloved Master.
 That is what it is about: working in the “vineyard”, in the world, in our environment and **showing with actions what is inside us**.
 <br style="clear:both;"/>

 > Jesus put the spirit of positive action into the passive doctrines of the Jewish religion.
 In the place of negative compliance with ceremonial requirements, Jesus enjoined the positive doing of that which his new religion required of those who accepted it.
 Jesus’ religion consisted not merely in *believing,* but in actually *doing,* those things which the gospel required.
-He did not teach that the essence of his religion consisted in social service, but rather that social service was one of the certain effects of the possession of the spirit of true religion. ([UB 159:5.8](/en/The_Urantia_Book/159#p5_8))
+He did not teach that the essence of his religion consisted in social service, but rather that social service was one of the certain effects of the possession of the spirit of true religion. (<a id="a57_569"></a>[UB 159:5.8](/en/The_Urantia_Book/159#p5_8))

 <figure id="Figure_2" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Luz_y_Vida/LyV_2024_07/Editorial-08-24-2.jpg" alt="Editorial agosto 24-2" width="350">